Justin Rutledge: Early Winters

 Rutledge is also a member of the band Early Winters, a collaboration with Canadian musician/producer Dan Burns, American musician Zac Rae, and British singer-songwriter Carina Round.
 The group has released three studio albums to date: Early Winters (2012), Vanishing Act (2014), and I Want to Break Your Heart (2017).

 Theatrical work

 In addition to his recording career, Rutledge has also acted on stage, including in productions of Ondaatje's Divisadero and Sarah Ruhl's Eurydice.
 He also composed music and worked as musical director for a production of Max Frisch's The Arsonists.

 Personal life

-Rutledge married designer Sarah Keenleyside, the cohost of HGTV Canada's Backyard Builds, in 2018.
+Rutledge married designer Sarah Keenleyside, at the time the cohost of HGTV Canada's Backyard Builds, in 2018.
+They have two boys and live in Ontario's Prince Edward County.

+Rutledge appears in numerous episodes of Keenleyside's 2026 HGTV series The County.